 To find out more, we turned - as we often do - to David Wessel of The Wall Street Journal.

 MONTAGNE: Toyota, the world's best-selling automaker, is recalling approximately 185,000 vehicles.
 The worldwide recall is due to a problem with its electric, power steering.
 It affects Yaris models made between November 2010 to March 2012, and Verso-S models made between August 2010 and August 2011.
 Transcript provided by NPR, Copyright NPR.

 It's MORNING EDITION, from NPR News.
+Good morning.
 I'm Renee Montagne.

 DAVID GREENE, HOST: